-We believe that liberally educated citizens perform complex intellectual tasks, tasks which have technical, moral, and political consequences.
-Our effort is to give our students the constructive skills to accomplish those tasks.
+We believe that liberally educated citizens can best perform complex intellectual tasks, tasks which have technical, moral, and political consequences.
+Our goal is to give our students the constructive skills to accomplish those tasks.
 These skills include conceptual analysis, disciplined writing, and a creative approach to problem solving.
 We put specialized knowledge and inquiry into values within living contexts, encouraging our students to meet real demands in real situations.
-We prepare them not only for multiple careers, but for graduate and professional schools and for leadership in the world.
+We prepare our students not only for multiple careers, but for graduate and professional schools and for leadership in the world.

-Our faculty members are dedicated to teaching and advising.
-They give the kind of personal attention that encourages students to find their directions and to succeed in their efforts.
-Faculty advisors are available not only to assist in choosing courses and majors, but also to help with personal and career decisions.
-In the classroom and within our advising structure, we pay close attention to students as individuals and assist them to achieve, often beyond their own expectations.
 Our requirements for the bachelor's degree combine breadth of study in a range of subjects and disciplines, represented by the general education program, with specialization in a major field of study.
-The College offers 26 majors and over 35 minors. (see pp. 91-92) In addition, students may take courses and complete minors in other colleges within the University, as long as prerequisites for these courses and minors are met.
+The College offers over 20 majors and numerous minors.
+In addition, students may take courses and complete minors in other colleges within the University, as long as prerequisites for these courses and minors are met.